pagkly/Zed/Investopedia4/How the Wilcoxon Test Is Used.md

 -   Are test scores different from 5th grade to 5th grade for the same students?
 -   Does a particular drug have an effect on health when tested on the same individuals?

-These models assume that the data comes from two matched, or dependent, populations, following the same person or stock through time or place.
+These models assume that the data comes from two matched, or dependent, populations, following the same person or [[Stock|stock]] through time or place.
 The data is also assumed to be continuous as opposed to discrete.
 Because it is a non-parametric test it does not require a particular probability distribution of the dependent variable in the analysis.

 ## Versions of the Wilcoxon Test